KrisSiegel/ozp-center/docs/build-deploy.md

 Apps Mall supports three production configurations: single installation, 2-tiered and 3-tiered deployment.
 In 2-tiered deployment, Web content for Apps Mall may be served from one host while the Ozone API services are served from another host.
-In 3-tier deplooyment, the Web content is further broken into 2 tiers: static content and server-generated content.
+In 3-tier deployment, the Web content is further broken into 2 tiers: static content and server-generated content.
 This section covers how to create packages for deployment on a production host or hosts in all of these configurations.

 ##Building Apps Mall